Xomega-Net/Xomega.Docs/docs/framework/common-ui/lookup.md

 s = hdr.ToString(format, null); // "NJ, USA"
 ```

-The regular parameterless `ToString()` method of the `Header` doesn't use localization, and uses the header's `DefaultFormat`, which you can set to make it return the data in your custom format.
+The regular parameterless `ToString()` method of the `Header` doesn't use the localization and uses the header's `DefaultFormat`, which you can set to make it return the data in your custom format.
 By default, the `DefaultFormat` is set to `Header.FieldText`, which displays the text of the header as a string.

 ### Dynamic object